bioinfonerd/CyCif_Manager/README.md

 ## Assumptions

 - Can be run either locally or on O2
-- user must have O2 account & 'access to transfer node?'
+- user must have O2 account & access to transfer node
 - data is stored on ImStor under a project name
-	- each folder under the project folder will be for one ROI
+	- each folder under the project folder will be for one imaged slide
-	- under each ROI's folder, a separate folder labeled 'raw files' will contain all .rcpnl and .metadata
+	- under each imaged slide's folder, a separate folder labeled 'raw files' will contain all .rcpnl and .metadata
 - data follows Folder Organization Example
 - file 'markers.csv' that lists on each row the name of marker in order imaged
 	- Example: